pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can view a link to access the user guide at any time, ensuring that you will never be lost.
+You can view a link to access the user guide at any time, so that you can refer to documentation to understand the existing features.

 <h4>Format:</h4>